maxschommer/DistributedGraphics/README.md

 # Sick Rays

 ## Description
 We Implemented a ray tracer in C. We simulated light particles bouncing off an STL object with material properties in order to create a rendered, realistic image of that object.
 We created beautiful images of STLs using our ray tracer, and can do the same for any STL imputed into the program.
+Learn more about our project at our [project site](https://maxschommer.github.io/SoftSys_Terminally_Eeeel).

 ## Authors
 * [Max Schommer](http://www.maxschommer.com/)